sanjoydesk/docs/Coding Standards.md

    Introduction
   ==================
     Cygnite Framework is free, open source and user friendly.
 Mean to say you can actively contribute on cygnite development and it progress.
 Cygnite source code is currently hosted on Github which provide you easy to fork, develop, update and push into our development branch.
 You can even send me patch to make the framework better.
-My main aim is to provide user friendly and with almost all feature in single place, which will help any web artists.
+My main aim is to provide more user friendly and with almost all feature in single place, which will help any web artists.

    Coding Standards